Transfero-Asset-Management/.github/profile/README.md

 <!--

 **Here are some ideas to get you started:**
+OUR JOURNEY
+Math, Programming, and Finance: the making of Transfero Asset Transfero Asset Management was founded in Ipanema, Rio de Janeiro, in 2021, building upon Transfero Group's expertise for delivering financial solutions for institutional and high-net-worth customers.
+Inspired by the Institute for Pure and Applied Mathematics (“Instituto de Matemática Pura e Aplicada” - IMPA), our traditional market experts began to explore crypto, merging math, programming, and finance into a unique skill set.
+The creation of the asset management branch was a natural progression, reflecting our dedication to continuous learning, innovation, and connection to our vibrant place of origin.

+We are committed to becoming a beacon in the regulated market, providing a secure gateway for investors seeking exposure to the crypto asset universe.
+At every step, we prioritize responsible conduct, customer satisfaction, and unparalleled quality.
 🙋‍♀️ A short introduction - what is your organization all about?
 🌈 Contribution guidelines - how can the community get involved?
 👩‍💻 Useful resources - where can the community find your docs?
 Is there anything else the community should know?